Sol-Client/client/README.md

 </div>

-## 🤔 Why Sol over others?
+## 🤔 Why?

-**→ Easy to use** <br />
+### Easy to use
-Everything you want to have is where want it to be.
-No confusing options, insatllation etc. It _just works_
+Designed to be easy for less advanced players!
+Mod loaders have advantages, but Sol Client is designed to work with good compatibility out of the box.

-**→ Consistent** <br />
+### Consistent
-One menu, one UI.
-Everything's listed the same way.
+All modules use a consistent style unlike what is often found in modpacks. *I want this to change somewhat, but it's still unfortunately an issue.*

-**→ Open source and non-profit** <br />
+### Free and open source
-Anyone can modify, redistribute or see the source code of Sol.
-If you have privacy concerns or curiosity, you can also see for yourself that you are _not_ being spied on.
+Anyone can view, modify and redistribute the source code.
+If you have privacy concerns or curiosity, you can ensure yourself that the code is not doing anything malicious.

-**→ Active development** <br />
+### Active development
-Suggested features are always being considered and usually added.
+Suggested features are always being considered and often added.

 ## 📖 Features